20 Most Powerful and Influential Women in India

 List of Most Powerful and Influential Indian Women

-Below are the names of some Indian women who have inspired us all.
+Below are the names of some powerful women in Indian who have inspired us all.
 Take a look!

 1. Nirmala Sitharaman